davkal/bitstamp-fifo/README.md

 - Distinguishes between different cryto currencies
 - Assumes all transactions are done in same fiat currency (e.g., EUR)
 - No detection of year-long holdings
+- Only works for transactions started in the first year.

+## TODO

+- [ ] Support for arbitrary date ranges